Capstone-Projects-2022-Fall/project-attendance-face-recognition/documentation/docs/requirements/use-case-descriptions.md

 - The system allows the student to attempt to take attendance again using another random emotion
 - The student attempts to take attendance again
 - After 5 attempts, the system stops the student from submitting any more attendance attempts
-- After 5 attempts, the student can click the "Report Issue" button to report an issue to the professor
+- After 5 attempts, the student can click the "Report Issue" button to report an issue to the instructor
 - The student fills in the issue's subject and body and clicks the "Submit Issue" button
 - The student is returned to the AFR Home page
--	The professor receives the issue and can view it in their AFR Home page
+-	The instructor receives the issue and can view it in their AFR Home page

-## Professor
+## Instructor
 1. User story:
-As a professor, I want to have attendance taken automatically at a specific class time.
+As an instructor, I want to have attendance taken automatically at a specific class time.

 Use case:
--	A professor signs in to AFR through Canvas
+-	An instructor signs in to AFR through Canvas
 -	They click on "Course & Sections" to view the courses and sections they are teaching
 -	They click on "Add Schedule for Class" to add a schedule
 -	They select the section, weekday(s) the class is held, class start time, and class end time